 Try and let your partner know if you're having problems with your intimate relationships after the changes to your body.

 Sometimes counselling can help you to work through any worries you have.

 Sex after breast cancer surgery

-Breast surgery does not affect you being able to have sex.
+Breast surgery doesn't affect you being able to have sex.
 But your emotions might change your sexual feelings for a while.
-And you may worry about allowing your partner to see or touch your body.
+And you might worry about allowing your partner to see or touch your body.

 There is no right or wrong way to approach this.
 You might feel very sensitive and need time to build up your courage to be looked at or touched by your partner.
 Or you might need almost instant comfort and find that a loving touch relieves your fear of being rejected.

 You might find it helpful to take your partner with you for clinic visits before the operation.
 That way they will be prepared for how you will look after surgery.